awslabs/sagemaker-debugger/documentation/API.md

 ```
 Essentially, create a dictionary mapping modes to SaveConfigMode objects.
 The SaveConfigMode objects
 take the same four parameters (save_interval, start_step, end_step, save_steps) as the main object.
 Any mode not specified will default to the default configuration.
+If a mode is provided but not all
+params are specified, we use the default values for non-specified parameters.

 ---